 Religious Education in a Church school should enable every child to flourish and to live life in all its fullness.
 (John 10:10).
 It will help educate for dignity and respect, encouraging all to live well together (A Statement of Entitlement, 2019).

-At Christ Church, we believe that the principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.
-(Sandwell Syllabus)
+At Christ Church C of E Primary School, we believe that the principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living (Sandwell Syllabus).

-At Christ Church, Religious Education is an important part of our curriculum, where we encourage our children to SHINE.
+At Christ Church C of E Primary School, Religious Education is an important part of our curriculum, where we encourage our children to SHINE which are our core values: Successful Happy Included Nurtured Enriched.
 We follow the Sandwell Agreed Syllabus, whilst using the Understanding Christianity resource to enable pupils to acquire a rich, deep knowledge and understanding of the Christian belief and practice, at the same time as studying other major world religions.
 Children learn ‘about religion’ and’ from religion’ and we aim to promote tolerance and understanding of those of different faiths or no faith by making connections and through reflection.
 Our curriculum enables pupils to learn to think for themselves about British values in relation to the values of different religions, world views and their own values.
 Our RE curriculum promotes SMSC development.